abhimanyubhowmik/CloudAISim/README.md

 <h2>Dataset</h2>

-Firstly, the “Breast Cancer Wisconsin (Diagnostic) Data Set” by “UCI ML Repository” is implemented on the novel methodology for the paper \cite{1st}.
+Firstly, the “Breast Cancer Wisconsin (Diagnostic) Data Set” by “UCI ML Repository” is implemented on the novel methodology for the paper.
 The dataset contains tabular data with 32 features and over 569 data points.
-A fine needle aspirate (FNA) of a breast lump is used to generate the features from a digital image in 3-dimensional space as described by Bannett et al. \cite{bennett1992robust}.
-They characterise the properties of all the observable cell nuclei in the image.
+A fine needle aspirate (FNA) of a breast lump is used to generate the features from a digital image in 3-dimensional space as described by Bannett et al. They characterise the properties of all the observable cell nuclei in the image.
 Every data point is classified into either Benign(B) or Malignant(M) class.

-Secondly, the architecture is applied to the “Heart Disease Cleveland dataset” Dataset by “UCI ML Repository” \cite{second}.
+Secondly, the architecture is applied to the “Heart Disease Cleveland dataset” Dataset by “UCI ML Repository”.
 The dataset constitutes over 300 patients’ data with 75 attributes, However, only 14 of the feature are taken into consideration for determining whether a patient has heart disease or not.

-Thirdly, the “Diabetes dataset”, originally from the National Institute of Diabetes and Digestive and Kidney Diseases, is used in this paper \cite{third}.
+Thirdly, the “Diabetes dataset”, originally from the National Institute of Diabetes and Digestive and Kidney Diseases, is used in this paper.
 The goal is to determine if a patient has diabetes based on diagnostic parameters.
 The implemented Diabetes dataset is a subset of an enormous dataset with 10 attributes and 768 instances.
 All patients are Pima Indian females who are at least 21 years old.

 <h2>Proposed Methodology</h2>